This list is for the entire Spring 2020 term.

 Garden Pests - How to Spot Them and How to Deal With Them – HORT10048

 Introduces common garden pests in Ontario and includes tips for identifying and managing them.
-Delivered at the Royal Botanical Gardens, 680 Plains Road West, Burlington.
-Classroom 5 (upon arrival, check in at reception to confirm room location).
+Held at Royal Botanical Gardens, 680 Plains Road West, Burlington, check in at Reception.

 Gentle Persuasive Approaches – HSCI10232